 The following steps provide a comprehensive view of the process.

 The first step is to analyze the technology and its fields of application, followed by selecting the adequate transfer method and defining a market strategy for its deployment.
 Finally, agreements for technology exploitation are negotiated.

 Analise the technology and its IP rights

-To analyze the content of the technology in view of a technology transfer process we first need a clear identification of its IP rights.
-It is crucial to know our assets, how they are protected and their actual value.
-An economic legal and technical evaluation of the technology will help to identify all the related IP rights, to see if they are adequately protected and to obtain an objective value for further commercialization.
+To analyze the content of the technology given a technology transfer process we first need a clear identification of its IP rights.
+It is crucial to know our assets, how they are protected, and their actual value.
+An economic legal and technical evaluation of the technology will help to identify all the related IP rights, to see if they are adequately protected, and to obtain an objective value for further commercialization.

 For example, if we are planning on transferring a digital platform, is it duly protected?
-Are further protection methods need?
-What is its objective value of the technology?
-The analysis must cover all these aspects and show which are the platforms IP rights, for example copyright, trade secret and trademark and their status.
+Are other protection methods needed?
+What is the objective value of the technology?
+The analysis must cover all these aspects and show the platform IP rights, such as copyright, trade secret, and trademark, and their status.

 Choose the transfer method

 Now we shall look at the methods and mechanisms or types of agreements to transfer technology and knowledge.